 “The inspiration for the space was really about marrying something super street and something super refined,” Korban says.
 “How do you make luxurious elements not only feel unprecious, but also masculine?”
 Strong materials, a neutral colour palette, and smart seating arrangements enable a wide-open space to feel not only luxurious, but comfortable.

 The wide-open floor plan of the loft enables the client to use the space for a variety of purposes.
 “It had to function as a home, as an artist’s studio, as an office space, as an entertaining space, and more,” the designer says.

 With such a bold art collection, the designer had to consider how to balance the lines of the loft’s furniture pieces with the art’s subject matter.
 “The furnishings had to complement the art and not fight against it,” Korban says.
 “That can be a very difficult thing.”

-A mainly monochromatic palette and neutral colors enable the vibrant colors of the client’s artwork to be the focal point, while a variety of materials and textures prevent the furnishings from being boring.
+A mainly monochromatic palette and neutral colours enable the vibrant colours of the client’s artwork to be the focal point, while a variety of materials and textures prevent the furnishings from being boring.
 “The artwork really dictated the furnishings,” Korban says.
 “The pieces within the seating areas had to be interesting enough to hold their own, but at the same time could not be too loud.”